mkirchler/transferGWAS/reproducibility/README.md

 ### Step 3 - BOLT-LMM association analysis

 In `../lmm/`, fill out the `config.toml` file (especially the `.bed` and optionally `.bgen` files) and then run the `run_lmm.py` script.

+### Simulation study

+The simulation study can be run using the code in `../simulation/`.
+Trained weights for the StyleGAN2 will also be downloaded wih `../download_models.sh`.